 Explore how London’s growth, culture and society have been intertwined with its transport system, from 1800 to today.

-What can I see at the London Transport Museum?
+What is there to see at the London Transport Museum?

-How long does it take to walk around it?
+How long does it take to walk around the museum?

 Where is the London Transport Museum?

 The London Transport Museum is in Covent Garden Piazza, directly opposite the main Covent Garden Market building.